A healthier semi-classical dynamics: Main results

 and

 define an unravelling of the master Equation \eqref{eq: continuousME} for which $\rho(t|\sigma\{Z_s\}_{s\leq t})=\rho_t$.
 In other words, once averaged over the noise process, the equations \eqref{eq: unravelingCQClass} and \eqref{eq: unravelingCQCQuantum} define the most general allowed master equation for the combined classical-quantum state $\cqstate(z,t)$; and it is dynamics such that an observer with access to the full classical trajectory up to time $t$ may deduce $\rho_t$ from the changes $dZ_t$ in the classical degrees of freedom.

-The proof, along with an alternate vectorised notation for the dynamics, can be found in Appendix \ref{sec: unravelingCont}.
+To prove that the unravelled dynamics is equivalent to the master equation for the classical-quantum state, we follow the same steps as in the derivation of equation \eqref{eq: nonlinearME}.
+The key difference is that when using the chain rule, one must expand to second order in terms containing $dW_i$, and use the Ito rules.
+Doing so, one finds that the appearance of additional terms are sufficient to cancel the terms in the standard semi-classical equations that previously prevented their linearity, with the final master equation being given by the linear equation \eqref{eq: continuousME}.
+To prove that the dynamics satisfies $\rho(t|\sigma\{Z_s\}_{s\leq t})=\rho_t$, one may explicitly rewrite \eqref{eq: unravelingCQCQuantum} such that the noise terms $dW_i$ are replaced with terms containing $dZ_i$.
+Since the steps involved are rather long, we leave the full proofs, along with an alternate vectorised notation for the dynamics, to Appendix \ref{sec: unravelingCont}.

 Although the expectation values $\langle L_\alpha^{(\dag)} \rangle $ appear in the equations for both $Z_t$ and $\rho_t$, the reasons they appear in each are distinct.
 In the quantum dynamics of Equation \eqref{eq: unravelingCQCQuantum}, the appearance of the expectation values causes the resulting map to be non-linear in $\rho_t$.
 Although non-linear maps are problematic when interpreted as evolution maps alone \cite{schmid2019initial}, in this case the map is describing both the evolution and the result of conditioning on the classical trajectory, as indicated by the relation $\rho_t=\rho(t|\sigma\{Z_s\}_{s\leq t})$.
 In Appendix \ref{sec: joint} we show explicitly that the equivalent dynamics of a joint classical-quantum state is non-linear solely due to normalisation, and thus the expectation values appearing in Equation \eqref{eq: unravelingCQCQuantum} appear due to conditioning, just as in the unravellings of the GKSL equation \cite{breuer2002theory}.
 By contrast, the appearance of expectation values in \eqref{eq: unravelingCQClass} expresses the uniquely quantum feature of the dynamics that the drift of the classical system is generically unknown, even if the quantum system is in a pure state.